 Seal lid and steam valve again and set to high pressure again for 35 minutes.
 Allow for a 10 minute natural release, then release remaining pressure.

-Remove the lid and serve tender beef over rice or mashed potatoes.
+Remove the lid and serve tender beef over Ninja Foodi rice or mashed potatoes.
 This is what it looks like if you do not add the dry gravy mix.
 At the top you can see how much thicker it is with them added.
 I think not only does the sauce add flavor but makes it a bit more fork tender as well.

 stew meat

-Looking to cook Instant Pot beef stew with meat that isn’t rock hard?
-You can totally do that too. ๐Ÿ˜‰ In about 20 minutes you’ll get the perfect texture if it is fresh or defrosted meat…if you’ve remembered to take it out. lol This method is a bit easier to add vegetables into since it isn’t cooking quite as long.
+You can also make Ninja Foodi beef stew with meat after this is done, or the next day.
+You can totally do that too. ๐Ÿ˜‰ In about 20 minutes youโ€™ll get the perfect texture if it is fresh or defrosted meatโ€ฆif youโ€™ve remembered to take it out. lol This method is a bit easier to add vegetables into since it isnโ€™t cooking quite as long.
+Easiest you can serve with gravy and reheat in the microwave in 30 second increments, itโ€™s a great next day lunch.

 ninja foodi beef stew

 Follow directions as stated for best results.
-Do not skip the step of breaking up the meat halfway thru or it will be tougher than you’d like it to be at the end.
+Do not skip the step of breaking up the meat halfway thru or it will be tougher than youโ€™d like it to be at the end.
 This I might admit is even better the next day too!
-Make sure to store in a sealed container with gravy and reheat in the microwave in 30 second increments, it’s a great next day lunch.

 5 from 4 votes